esphome/esphome-docs/components/button/wake_on_lan.rst

     :description: Instructions for setting up buttons that can send wakeup packets to computers on the network.
     :image: radio-tower.svg

-The ``wake_on_lan`` button platform allows you to send a Wake On Lan magic packet to a computer on the network by specifying its MAC address.
+The ``wake_on_lan`` button platform allows you to send a Wake-on-LAN magic packet to a computer on the network by specifying its MAC address.

 .. code-block:: yaml